-In order to understand a location and really feel immersed into the culture, it's crucial to get outside of the classroom.
-Immerse yourself in the language, make friends with locals, and, for peet's sake, try the food!
-To get you started with your own study abroad adventure in Germany here's our list of 10 MUST try German foods and drinks:
+In order to understand a location and really feel immersed in the culture, it's crucial to get outside of the classroom.
+Immerse yourself in the language, make friends with locals, and, for goodness sake, try the food!
+To get you started with your own study abroad experience, here's our list of 10 must-try German foods and drinks.

 Red and white wines are produced in some areas of Germany, particularly around Lake Konstanz.
 Glühwein is made of red wine, spices, cinnamon, orange peels and sometimes lemon.
 The mixture is heated up and typically served in mugs.

 This special drink especially popular during the Christmas holidays and can easily be found at Christmas markets throughout Germany.